waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 3.  **Test:** Execute the simplest possible action to test the hypothesis.
 4.  **Conclude & Document:** Record the result and update this notepad immediately.
 5.  **Pivot when Stuck:** If a hypothesis repeatedly fails or a path is confirmed blocked by a trusted tool (like `pathfinder`), I must abandon the approach and formulate a new, fundamentally different hypothesis (e.g., if an object interaction fails, consider an item use or an escape/re-entry strategy).
 I will not persist with a failed approach for more than 3-5 attempts.
+6.  **Falsify Hypotheses:** To avoid confirmation bias, after a test confirms a hypothesis (e.g., an arrow tile's behavior), I must attempt to disprove it.
+A key test will be to return to the same tile later and repeat the same action to ensure the outcome is consistent.
 6.  **Trust My Tools:** I will trust the output of my validated computational tools (e.g., `pathfinder`) and reasoning agents (`strategy_advisor`) over my own intuition.
 If a tool says a path is blocked, it is blocked.
 If I am stuck, I will consult my `strategy_advisor` before resorting to manual brute-force solutions.

 ### B. Core Directive Adherence (Self-Correction Log)